Come along for a ride, as we visit a few hilltop towns and eat truffles in central Istria.

 Our apartment views in Motovun.

-Here’s a few photos of the old town itself.
-It is actually not big at all but it is the spectacular views and food here (get to that later) that brings people to this place everyday.
+Here are a few photos of the old town itself.
+It is actually not big at all but it is the spectacular views and food here (get to that later) that brings people to this place every day.